 5. Navicat for MySQL

-Navicat for MySQL consists of tools for database developers and administrators and are compatible with MySQL, MariaDB, and cloud databases.
+Navicat for MySQL consists of tools for database developers and administrators and is compatible with MySQL, MariaDB, and cloud databases.
 This tool offers many features that simplify the database development process and increase productivity when working on different administration and management tasks.
 Navicat for MySQL comes in three commercial editions but offers a 14-day fully functional free trial to help users try it out and evaluate its functionality.

 Navicat for MySQL is compatible with Windows, Linux, and Mac OS X.